zuozhenggh/learning-library/developer-library/oracle-db-features-for-developers/partitioning/partitioning.md

    - WRITE privileges on directories with logging and bad files
    - EXECUTE privileges on directories with pre-processor programs

-### Objectives

--   Learn how to enable In-Memory on the Oracle Database
--   Perform various queries on the In-Memory Column Store

 ### Lab Prerequisites

 This lab assumes you have completed the following labs: